taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 The system is being developed to:

-- Measure rocket altitude and acceleration
+- Measure rocket flight altitude and acceleration
 - Collect and store flight data
 - Support post-flight flight performance analysis
 - Demonstrate a requirements-based systems engineering workflow

 ---
 # Current Project Status
 **Current Phase: Verificaiton and Validation of requirements